Love Versus Infatuation

 Is it Just Infatuation?

 So what about infatuation?
-That’s when you think of someone all the time, you go out of your way to be around him/her, and you begin to center your priorities around him/her as well.
+That’s when you think of someone all the time, you go out of your way to be around him or her, and you begin to center your priorities around him or her as well.
 There is history with this person: Maybe a short history, but maybe quite a while.
 You both enjoy being together.
 You both daydream about each other and get all crawly in your underwear.
 But is it love?
 I mean, you hate to be wrong about this kind of thing, especially if you have in mind perhaps reproducing together (or maybe if you forget to think about it just once).

 Most people are infatuated with their love partners to a certain degree.
 People who are in love think of their partners periodically when they are apart (some more than others).
 Men seem to be better, in general, in compartmentalizing their lives, thereby putting thoughts of loved ones aside until the mind is free to dwell on life.
 And yes, there are many exceptions and many ranges within the genders.